tommyxchow/frosty/README.md

 I'm limited to what is available in the [Twitch API](https://dev.twitch.tv/docs/api/reference), so certain features from the Twitch web or mobile app (e.g., voting on predictions and category viewer count) are sadly not available at the moment.

+Other features related to ad-blocking or utilizing private APIs will likely not be implemented officially because they would violate Twitch's terms of service.
+My highest priority currently is staying on the app stores and focusing on making features for those builds.

 I'll try to add as many features as possible but occasionally I may take a break or be limited in time due to studies and personal reasons.

-### I'd like to report a bug or request a new feature.
-Where can I do that?
+### Where can I report a bug or request a new feature?

-You can open a new issue [here](https://github.com/tommyxchow/frosty/issues) with the appropriate labels and I'll take a look at it.
+You can open a new issue [here](https://github.com/tommyxchow/frosty/issues) with the appropriate labels (e.g., "bug" or "feature request") and I'll take a look at it.

 ## License